 Unit leaders who find it necessary to make use of this recourse must act quickly—if possible, within 30 days of discovery.
 It is inappropriate to delay a Scout’s advancement with anything less than a prompt decision.

-If a Scout or his parent or guardian believes a unit leader has incorrectly determined a Scout has not earned a merit badge, or more than 30 days have passed without a reasonable explanation for the lack of a decision, they should address their concerns with the unit committee.
+If a Scout, or the Scout’s parent or guardian, believes a unit leader has incorrectly determined that a merit badge was not earned, or more than 30 days have passed without a reasonable explanation for the lack of a decision, they should address their concerns with the unit committee.
 They should first, however, develop a thorough understanding of the merit badge requirements and that each one must be passed exactly as it is set forth.

 Upon encountering any merit badge program where BSA standards are not upheld, unit leaders are strongly encouraged to report the incident to the council advancement committee, preferably using the form found in the appendix (see “Reporting Merit Badge Counseling Concerns,” 18.104.22.168).